EnviDat/monitoring-backend/gcnet/README.rst

 Configuration files are in the directory "gcnet/config".
 Please note that quotation marks are used in the documentation for clarity purposes and should NOT be included in the actual configuration files.

-This configuration file contains the general application execution parameters such as *newloadflag, short_term_days, etc*.
+The "gcnet_metadata.ini" configuration file contains the general application execution parameters such as *newloadflag, short_term_days, etc*.

-    * The paths can be expressed with linux-style slashes also for Windows, the software will translate them into the proper format for the current OS.
+The paths for *json_fileloc* and *csv_fileloc* can be expressed forward or backward slashes, the software will translate them into the proper format for the current OS.
 Both absolute and relative paths are accepted.

 **[file] section**

 The [file] section is usually the ONLY section that may need to be edited to run this application.

-    * *newload_flag* is usually set to 0, if it is set to 1 then existing files will be overwritten.
+    * *newload_flag* is usually set to "0", if it is set to "1" then existing files will be overwritten.
-    * *short_term_days* is number of days that the short-term csv files suffixed with "_v" will be written.
-A value of "14" means that the most recent 14 days of day will be written in the short-term files.
+    * *short_term_days* are the number of days that the short-term csv files suffixed with "_v" will be written.
+A value of "14" means that the most recent 14 days of data will be written in the short-term files.
     * *json_fileloc* should be set to existing paths in the system and end in a slash, for example "gcnet/output/".
 Output json files will be stored here.
     * *csv_fileloc* should be set to existing paths in the system and end in a slash, for example "gcnet/output/".
 Output csv files will be stored here.
     * *stations* are the station numbers